Get Free Audit

 Magento 2.x.
 How to edit footer menu in Magento 2

-Yet, if your Magento 2 webstore already has a footer and you are dissatisfied with the menu it has, we offer you three ways of editing the footer menu.
+Yet, if your Magento 2 webstore already has a footer and you are dissatisfied with its menu, we offer you three ways of editing the footer menu.

 Table of contents: